iammac2/whatsapp-twilio-cloudflare-autorag-bot/README.md

 ## 🚀 Features

-- Twilio Sandbox integration for WhatsApp
+- Twilio integration for WhatsApp
 - Cloudflare Workers for ultra-low latency
 - AutoRAG integration for contextual, file-backed responses
 - Lightweight and scalable with no server setup